MichaelRumpler/MichaelRumpler.github.io/_posts/2021-03-19-comments-with-staticman.md

 Mailgun can be used to notify your users of new comments via email.
 By default Minimal Mistakes notifies everybody who commented on the same blog post.
 I changed that in order that you can send an answer to a previous comment and only those receive emails who answered to the same comment.

 Registering for Mailgun is quite complicated, but their docs are very good.
 Just start [here](https://signup.mailgun.com/new/signup).
-You need to provide aour credit card info, but they will not charge anything.
+You need to provide your credit card info, but they will not charge anything.
 One problem I had (and nobody documented) was that you can choose whether you want to create your mail domain in the US or EU.
 As I am from Austria I chose EU and that didn't work.
 By default Staticman only works with the US domain and you can't change the region later.

 There has been a [PR](https://github.com/eduardoboucas/staticman/pull/275/files) in 2019 which enabled you to configure the API URL, but it was not merged.
 Fortunately it was pretty easy to make those changes in my own fork so that I could configure the `apiHost` in my staticman.yml file.